Adit-Prabhu/AdBlocker-RPG/README.md

-# AdBlocker RPG: The Quest for a Clean Web
+# AdBlocker RPG: Essentially RPG but with Ads

 Welcome to AdBlocker RPG, where your browsing experience becomes an epic quest.
 Instead of passively hiding annoying advertisements, this extension transforms them into fearsome monsters that you must defeat.
 Every popup is a dragon, every banner is an orc, and every tracker is a spider waiting to be squashed.